SGibbings/ai-safety-orchestrator/ui/README.md

-# AI Safety Orchestrator - Frontend UI
+# SpecAlign - Frontend UI

 A sleek, dark-themed React application for analyzing developer prompts for security issues.